payzeio/laravel-payze/README.md

 ### Amount

-All requests have amount in constructor, but there is a separate method for changing the amount.
+All payment requests have an amount in the constructor, but also there is a separate method for changing the amount.

 ```php
 use PayzeIO\LaravelPayze\Requests\JustPay;